GMTO/gmt_docs/src/SWC_architecture/requirements/document_tree_structure.rst

 subsystems.

-At Level 4, the major GMT systems, (e.g., telescope, enclosure) are partitioned into subsystems (e.g., M1, ASM, GIR, LGSF) that need to be controlled by the SWCS.
+At Level 4, the major GMT systems, (e.g., telescope, enclosure) are partitioned into subsystems (e.g., M1, ASM, GIR, LGSS) that need to be controlled by the SWCS.
 There, the subsystem performance and functional requirements are defined, and performance budgets are parceled out.